Kainos-Applied-Innovation/autogen-templates/README.md

 ## 🎬 Before you get started

+You should have Python installed on your Mac.
+Then download this repo.

-You should decide what model you want to use.
+You should also decide what model you want to use.
 This can be changed later, but if you want to use:

 ### Azure OpenAI (recommended)
 1. Open the Azure portal
 2. Create a new Azure OpenAI resource, if you haven't made one already
 3. Open the Azure OpenAI Playground
 4. Deploy a GPT model and give it a name (you'll use this name later).
-I recommend starting with GPT-3.5-turbo
+I recommend starting with the GPT-3.5-turbo model
 5. Note your deployment settings.
 You'll need your:
 - key
 - base url